 For DV SSL certificate applications, the method suggested in the Baseline Requirements shall be used to authenticate subscriber domain name control rights.
-For OV, IV and EV SSL certificate applications, except for validation of subscriber possession of domain name control rights by DV SSL certificate, the regulations in Sections 3.2.2 or 3.2.3 shall be followed to authenticate organization or individual identity.
-If there is an EV SSL certificate application, the contract signer and certificate approver authorization must be verified in accordance with the EV SSL Certificate Guidelines.
+For OV and IV SSL certificate applications, except for validation of subscriber possession of domain name control rights by DV SSL certificate, the regulations in Sections 3.2.2 or 3.2.3 shall be followed to authenticate organization or individual identity.
 If the subordinate CA issues a SSL certificate, the validation method for domain control rights shall be stated in the CPS of the subordinate CA.